 Here's some nice drone footage of Tsurigasaki Beach.
 (Vimeo user: namitsu)

-The sport of surfing will make its debut in the Japan 2020 Summer Olympics.
+The sport of surfing will make its debut in the Japan 2020 / 2021 Summer Olympic Games.

-The contest site will be Tsurigasaki Beach, Japan, from July 24-August 9, 2020.
+The contest site will be Tsurigasaki Beach, Japan.
 There will be a waiting period of 16 days and once started, the competition will run for two (2) days.
 There will be a total of 40 surfers competing in the 2020 Games (20 men and 20 women).

 |2019 Pan American Games||July 26, 2019 – August 11, 2019||Punta Rocas, Lima, Peru|